moiseevigor/moiseevigor.github.io/_appendices/2026-05-04-geometry-of-seeing-A4-jacobi-elliptic.md

 const agmState = { m: 0.5, hist: [{ a: 1, b: Math.sqrt(0.5) }] };

 function agmReset() {
+  // read the slider FIRST so a fresh iteration is seeded with the new m,
+  // not the previous one (drawAGM also reads it, but only after seeding) const el = document.getElementById('agm-m');
+  if (el) agmState.m = parseFloat(el.value) / 100;
   agmState.hist = [{ a: 1, b: Math.sqrt(1 - agmState.m) }];
   drawAGM();
 }